 Feisty Female?
 She’s a TV producer!
 And a single mom!
 She rocks!

 Cute Kid?
 And how.
 Saorise Ronan (Atonement) is terrific as Pfeiffer’s precocious daughter.

 How Would It Work Played Straight?
 Loveless older women are invariably sad, desperate and tragic, just waiting for younger men to come along and exploit them.
 See The Roman Spring of Mrs Stone.

 Extra points?
-Jon Lovitz as Pfeiffer’s ex-husband, Rudd’s disco dancing, the TV soap opera, plus (thanks to the UK shoot) a bizarre supporting cast of British TV comics like Graham Norton, Steve Pemberton, Mackenzie Crook and David Mitchell.
+Jon Lovitz as Pfeiffer’s ex-husband, Rudd’s disco dancing, the TV soap opera, plus (thanks to the UK shoot) a bizarre supporting cast of British or Irish TV comics like Graham Norton, Steve Pemberton, Mackenzie Crook and David Mitchell.

 DEFINITELY, MAYBE (2008)